bennettnw2/lpic101-Notes/107-AdminstrativeTasks.md

   * this only temporary though until after a restart
   * after a restart it will revert back to the RTC (hardware) clock or the time supplied by the NTP server

-* You can set the date and chage the RTC(Real Time Clock) by running:
+* You can set the date and change the RTC(Real Time Clock) by running:
-  * `date set-time "2020-01-01 00:00:00"`
+  * `sudo timedatectl set-time "2020-01-01 00:00:00"`
-  * this will not persist though if NTP is enabled.
-NTP will override
+  * this will not work though if NTP is enabled.
+NTP will block the change
+    * `Failed to set time: Automatic time synchronization is enabled`

 * How do set a timezone?
+There is a directory at `usr/share/zoneinfo` and you just create a symbolic link from the desired timezone file from `/usr/share/zoninfo/` and link it to `/etc/localtime`
   * `timedatectl set-timezone`
-  * `timedatectl list-timezone`
+  * `timedatectl list-timezones`
   * `timedatectl set-timezone "Antartica/Davis"`
   * `timedatectl set-timezone "America/New_York"`
   * ##### `tzselect`